sap-tutorials/Tutorials/tutorials/hana-clients-node/hana-clients-node.md

 [ACCORDION-BEGIN [Step 1: ](Install Node.js)]

-The first step is to check if you have Node.js installed and what version it is.
+Ensure you have Node.js installed and check its version.
 Enter the following command:

 ```Shell
 node -v
 ```

-If Node.js is installed, it will return the currently installed version, such as v15.3.0.
+If Node.js is installed, the currently installed version is returned, such as v15.3.0.

-If node is not installed, download the long-term support (LTS) version of Node.js from [Download Node.js](https://nodejs.org/en/download/).
+If Node.js is not installed, download the long-term support (LTS) version of Node.js from [Download Node.js](https://nodejs.org/en/download/).

->An install for node.js is not provided on Linux.
+>An install for Node.js is not provided on Linux.
 You may choose to install it via a package manager.
 For more details, please navigate to [this link](https://nodejs.org/en/download/package-manager/).

 During the installation, there is no need to check the following box as you do not need to install Chocolatey.

 ![Chocolatey](Chocolatey.png)

 >The SAP HANA client provides a 32-bit and a 64-bit install, as does Node.js.
 The Node.js driver provided with the SAP HANA client is available for 64-bit only and supports Node.js versions 8.11.2 and higher.
 For additional details see SAP note [3006307 - SAP HANA Client Supported Platforms for 2.7 and higher](https://launchpad.support.sap.com/#/notes/3006307).

+---

+> Another option is to use a docker image that contains [Node.js](https://github.com/nodejs/docker-node#docker-run) as shown below.
+>
+>```Shell
+>docker run -it --name=nodealpine node:alpine /bin/bash
+>```

 [DONE]
 [ACCORDION-END]